Paulinus II of Aquileia: Early life

 Paulinus was born at Premariacco, near Cividale (the Roman Forum Iulii) in the Friuli region of north-eastern Italy, during the latter days of Lombard rule.
 He received his education in the patriarchal school at Cividale and, after ordination to the priesthood, he became master of the same school.
 There he acquired a thorough Latin culture, both in pagan and Christian classics.
-He also acquired a relatively deep knowledge of jurisprudence, and an extensive Scriptural, theological, and patristic training.
+He also acquired a relatively deep knowledge of jurisprudence, and extensive Scriptural, theological, and patristic training.

 Carolingian Renaissance

-Paulinus' educational background prepared him to play a key part in the Carolingian Renaissance, allowing him to capably assist in the promotion of Christendom and the restoration of Western Civilization after centuries of unstable barbarian rule.
+Paulinus' educational background prepared him to play a key part in the Carolingian Renaissance, allowing him to capably assist in the promotion of Christendom and the restoration of Western civilization after centuries of unstable barbarian rule.

 It was precisely because of his exceptional learning that Paulinus first came to the attention of Charlemagne in 774 when the King of the Franks conquered all of Lombard northern Italy for the Carolingian Empire.
 Moreover, because of his loyalty to Charlemagne during Duke Hrodgaud's rebellion in 776, Paulinus was rewarded with many favors, among them the gift of the property of Waldand, son of Mimo of Lavariano, by means of a diploma issued by Charlemagne from Ivrea.
-In the same year, Charlemagne also invited Paulinus to the palace court to be royal "master of grammar (grammaticus magister)."
-It was at the itinerant palace school (schola palatina) that Paulinus would stay for about ten years and make the acquaintance of other leading scholars of the age, including Peter of Pisa, Alcuin of York, Fardulf, Arno of Salzburg, Albrico, Riculph, Raefgot, Rado, Lullus, Bassinus, Fuldrad, Eginard, Adalard and Adelbert.
-He formed an enduring friendships with Alcuin as attested to by numerous letters.
+In the same year, Charlemagne also invited Paulinus to the palace court to be royal "master of grammar" (grammaticus magister).
+It was at the itinerant palace school (schola palatina) that Paulinus would stay for about ten years and make the acquaintance of other leading scholars of the age, including Peter of Pisa, Alcuin of York, Fardulf, Arno of Salzburg, Albrico, Riculph, Raefgot, Rado, Lullus, Bassinus, Fuldrad, Eginard, Adalard, and Adelbert.
+He formed an enduring friendship with Alcuin as attested to by numerous letters.